Harriet Tubman: John Brown and Harpers Ferry

 Tubman helped John Brown plan and recruit for the raid at Harpers Ferry.

 In April 1858, Tubman was introduced to the abolitionist John Brown, an insurgent who advocated the use of violence to destroy slavery in the United States.
 Although she was not previously involved in armed insurrection, she agreed with his course of direct action and supported his goals.
-Like Tubman, he spoke of being called by God, and trusted the divine to protect him from the wrath of slavers.
+Like Tubman, he spoke of being called by God and trusted the divine to protect him from the wrath of slavers.
 She, meanwhile, claimed to have had a prophetic vision of meeting Brown before their encounter.

-Thus, as he began recruiting supporters for an attack on slaveholders, Brown was joined by "General Tubman", as he called her.
+Thus, as he began recruiting supporters for an attack on enslavers, Brown was joined by "General Tubman", as he called her.
 Her knowledge of support networks and resources in the border states of Pennsylvania, Maryland and Delaware was invaluable to Brown and his planners.
-Although other abolitionists like Douglass did not endorse his tactics, Brown dreamed of fighting to create a new state for those freed from slavery, and made preparations for military action.
+Although other abolitionists like Douglass did not endorse his tactics, Brown dreamed of fighting to create a new state for those freed from slavery and made preparations for military action.
 He believed that after he began the first battle, the enslaved would rise up and carry out a rebellion across the slave states.
-He asked Tubman to gather former slaves then living in Southern Ontario who might be willing to join his fighting force, which she did.
+He asked Tubman to gather former slaves living in Southern Ontario who might be willing to join his fighting force, which she did.

 On May 8, 1858, Brown held a meeting in Chatham, Canada, where he unveiled his plan for a raid on Harpers Ferry, Virginia.
 When word of the plan was leaked to the government, Brown put the scheme on hold and began raising funds for its eventual resumption.
 Tubman aided him in this effort and with more detailed plans for the assault.

 Tubman was busy during this time, giving talks to abolitionist audiences and tending to her relatives.
 In early October 1859, as Brown and his men prepared to launch the attack, Tubman was ill in New Bedford, Massachusetts.
 It is not known whether she still intended to join Brown's raid or if she had become skeptical of the plan, but when the raid on Harpers Ferry took place on October 16, Tubman had recovered from her illness and was in New York City.

 The raid failed; Brown was convicted of treason, murder, and inciting a rebellion, and he was hanged on December 2.
 His actions were seen by many abolitionists as a symbol of proud resistance, carried out by a noble martyr.
-Tubman herself was effusive with praise.
-She later told a friend: "[H]e done more in dying, than 100 men would in living."
+Tubman was effusive with praise.
+She later told a friend, "[H]e done more in dying, than 100 men would in living."